vertica/DistributedR/README.md

 Using Distributed R constructs, data can be loaded in parallel from any data source.
 Distributed R also provides a parallel data loader from the Vertica database.
 Please see vRODBC repository.

-Distributed R is delivered in a single, easy-to-install rpm file.
-The rpm installs the platform and all parallel algorithm R packages.
-Please download it from from www.vertica.com/marketplace.
+Distributed R is delivered in a single tar.gz file.
+It contains easy-to-run scripts to install requisite packages and libraries, platform and all parallel algorithm R packages offered by Distributed R. Please register and download it from https://my.vertica.com/downloads/hp-vertica-distributed-r-1-0-0.
+Complete product documentation can be downloaded from http://www.vertica.com/hp-vertica-documentation/hp-vertica-distributed-r-1-0-x-product-documentation.

 How to Contribute
 ============